 Difficulty: Easy.
 Flat, paved surface.

-To start from Alewife T-Station [Northern End]; Take Boston's Red-Line to access this station.
+To start from Alewife T-Station in Cambridge [Northern End]; Take Boston's Red-Line to access this station.
 See; MBTA for more information.
 For information about taking your bike on the subway.
 See; MBTA/BIKES .
 From I-95, take exit 45A to Route 2 east to Alewife.
 Take the exit for Alewife Station Access Road and park at the T-station's parking garage.

-To start from the Cambridge Water Works [Southern End]; From I-95, take exit 45A to Route 2 east to Alewife.
+To start from the Cambridge Water Works in Cambridge [Southern End]; From I-95, take exit 45A to Route 2 east to Alewife.
 Follow to the end and keep right to Alewife Brook Parkway (Routes 3 S & 16 W).
 Follow to Concord Ave (traffic circle) and head left to another traffic circle.
 Keep right on Fresh Pond Parkway.
 Fresh Pond is on your right.
 Turn right into the Cambridge Water Works parking lot on the right.

 Pond Reservation consists of the 155 acre kettle-hole